robenkleene/development-references/unity/tutorials/unity-vr-game.md

 1. Add a script to the `SampleScene > VR Rig` called `LocomotionController`.
 2. Edit `LocomotionController.cs` and add the following:

+        // Add this import
         using UnityEngine.XR.Interaction.Toolkit;

-        public class LocomotionController : MonoBehaviour
+        // Replace the contents of `LocomotionController` with this public class LocomotionController : MonoBehaviour
         {
             public XRController leftTeleportRay;